cenpa/freqfit/docs/source/index.rst

 freqfit
 =======

-**freqfit** is a Python package for constructing frequentist limits from unbinned data, developed by the UW LEGEND Group on behalf of the LEGEND Collaboration.
+**freqfit** is a Python package for performing frequentist statistical inference from unbinned data, particularly with very low statistics.

 .. toctree::
    :maxdepth: 2